dolittle/Studio/Source/DevTool/README.md

 * Vanir: proper props / lifecycle handling of viewModels - to avoid having to use useEffect()
 * Show State as string in App Overview
 * Show Type as string in App Overview
+* BUG: Process name should not be /bin/sh - but the command that was run
+* Sorting of items in list of running instances
+* BUG: Refresh issues in application overview

 ## Presentation